 Continue on to one of the state’s most remarkable and ornate structures.

 From Highway 1, you’ll be able to spot this incredible complex of embellished towers and buildings perched on the coastal hilltop.
 Park in the main lot of the state park grounds and check in at the visitor center to ride one of the park’s shuttle buses up to the castle.
 Lavishly designed by Julia Morgan (California’s first female licensed architect) as the private residence of publishing magnate William Randolph Hearst, the complex is an extraordinary homage to 1940s opulence.
 Now showcased within one of California’s most visited state parks, the 165-room castle and the 127 acres of terraced gardens, fountains, and pools are must-sees.

-From Hearst Castle, head north 15 miles (24 kilometers) for a looped trip along the twisted roads that lead to Ragged Point, or the “Gateway to Big Sur” — a prime viewing spot for whales, dolphins, and elephant seals.
-Although temporary road closures prevent you from continuing further north to Big Sur, visiting Ragged Point will ensure that you see the iconic panoramas of California’s rugged coastline.
+From Hearst Castle, head north 15 miles (24 kilometers) along Highway 1 for a looped road trip along the twisted roads that lead to Ragged Point, or the “Gateway to Big Sur” — a prime viewing spot for whales, dolphins, and elephant seals.
+Be sure to check out this site for updated road closure information to see if continuing all the way to Big Sur is an option.
+If not, visiting Ragged Point will ensure that you see the iconic panoramas of California’s rugged coastline.